trevortylerlee/trevortylerlee.com/README.md

 # trevortylerlee.com

-Hi and welcome to my diary!
+Hi and welcome to my diary.
 Built with Astro (and a sprinkle of React).
 For this website I wanted to a. stick to vanilla CSS and b. minimize its dependencies.
 It uses some new features in Astro 2.0 like content collections, schema validation, and type-safe Markdown.

 ## Technologies Used